Chapter 77 – Tragedy Strikes

 6. All is not Doom

-In a long career I have been fortunate to meet some wonderful women who have cared for me, helped me with language acquisition, assisted in book writing.
-Without their help none of what I have achieved would have been possible.
+Some have cared for me, or helped me with language, or helped in book writing and translation.
+Without their help little of what I have achieved would have been possible.

 She had done much of the work in raising our two sons while quietly going about her studies and writings about education in Africa